 Here is a list of easy to implement recommendations to optimize your E-commerce website for the 2020 holiday shopping season.

 - Prepare Your Promotions Calendar

 So, if you are serious about optimizing your conversion rates for the holiday season you will want to learn more about these 9 recommendations to implement on your E-commerce website immediately:

-If your site is not new and you have used Google Ads and Google Search Console before, you have a wealth of information to plan for this year’s promotions.
+Listen to what your customers tell you.
+It is a super powerful way of providing your website visitors with what they really care about.
+If you have used Google Ads and Google Search Console before, you have a wealth of information to plan for this year’s promotions.